-This project will build on the considerable work conducted to investigate diagnostic practices of autism in Australia and develop national standards for autism diagnosis, where a clear need for a new assessment of functioning tool was established.
+This project has built on the considerable work conducted to investigate diagnostic practices of autism in Australia and develop national standards for autism diagnosis, where a clear need for a new assessment of functioning tool was established.
 See National Guideline for the Assessment and Diagnosis of Autism in Australia.

 The International Classification of Functioning, Disability and Health (ICF) is a World Health Organisation framework that can be used to measure health and disability.
 The ICF includes over 1600 categories (or codes) describing functioning across different areas (Body Functions and Structures, Activities and Participation, and Environmental Factors).
 Because the ICF is made up of so many codes, there are also shortlists of these codes that are relevant to certain health conditions.
 These are called the ICF Core Sets.

-The overall aim of this project is to co-produce user friendly descriptions for each item of the ICF Core Sets for Autism Spectrum Disorder (ASD), with the following objectives:
+The overall aim of this project was to co-produce user friendly descriptions for each item of the ICF Core Sets for Autism Spectrum Disorder (ASD), with the following objectives:

 - Map items on existing standardised assessments against the ICF Core Sets for ASD